 The best surgeons will know when to advise patients against their chosen procedures.
 If this is your experience, it can be helpful to discuss why – your surgeon should be able to give you a detailed answer as well as professional recommendations for alternatives to achieve the results you want.
+Weakened nasal cartilages from a previous surgery, underlying medical conditions, and other factors may impact the decision to perform cosmetic rhinoplasty.
 At the end of the day, your surgeon should be investing in helping you make the best possible choice for your health and aesthetic goals, rather than performing a procedure with no questions asked.

 Schedule a Consultation

 If you’re in Maryland and interested in your rhinoplasty options, contact the Aesthetic Center at Woodholme to SCHEDULE A CONSULTATION with board-certified plastic surgeons DR. PAPEL, DR. KONTIS, or DR. BROWN.
 At your rhinoplasty consultation, we will be happy to discuss the procedure in more detail and help you determine a personalized treatment plan that best meets your goals.

 Dr. Ira D. Papel is certified in Head and Neck Surgery.
 Dr. Papel earned his B.A. from Johns Hopkins University and his M.D. from Boston University of Medicine.
 He completed a residency at the Johns Hopkins Hospital in Otolaryngology-Head and Neck Surgery and a fellowship at the University of California, San Francisco in Facial Plastic and Reconstructive Surgery.
 Dr. Papel is considered an international expert in rhinoplasty, revision rhinoplasty, and facial aesthetic surgery.